 - Monthly professional development and skills workshops are mandatory for the entire cohort

-- SSLI candidates are not expected to have existing knowledge of leadership, gender and sexuality, social justice, or diversity and inclusion concepts.
+- SSLI candidates are not expected to have existing knowledge of leadership, gender and sexuality, or diversity and inclusion concepts.

 SSLI Cohort Testimonials

 - "SSLI has given me the opportunity to give back to my community and be a part of opening